rectorphp/getrector-com/resources/blog/posts/2024/2024-06-04-introducing-type-perfect-for-extra-safety.md

 ---
 id: 68
-title: "Introducing Type Perfect to spot what PHPStan missed"
+title: "Introducing Type Perfect for extra Safety"
 perex: |
     When dealing with legacy, we first focus on safety by knowing the important types.
 Code must have reliable type declarations to be refactored safely.